Yordan Todorov (footballer, born July 1981)

-Yordan Todorov (Йордан Тодоров; born 27 July 1981, in Plovdiv) is a Bulgarian footballer who currently plays for German club ESV Regensburg.
+Yordan Valkov Todorov (Йордан Тодоров; born 27 July 1981, in Plovdiv) is a Bulgarian footballer who currently plays for German club ESV Regensburg.
 Mainly a right midfielder, he can also operate as a right back.

 Career

 Youth career

 Todorov was raised in Maritsa Plovdiv's youth teams.
 He stayed there for 7 years, before he left in 2000.

 Chernomorets Burgas

 Between 2000 and 2003 played for Chernomorets Burgas.
 He capped 56 times and scored 8 goals.

 CSKA Sofia

 Because of his good displays he caught the eye of CSKA scouts and signed for "The red" in the early 2003 for a fee of 150 000 €.
 With CSKA, Todorov became a champion in 2003, 2005 and 2008, and a national cup winner in 2004.
 Yordan also won the Bulgarian Supercup in 2006 and 2008.
 In July 2008 a media information appeared that Yordan is wanted by German side TSG 1899 Hoffenheim and Israel champions Beitar Jerusalem F.C. but the transfers collapsed in the last moment.

 After a series of bad relationships with his coaches, Todorov left CSKA in 2010.